 - Vanilla extract

-(This section contains step by step instructions and photos that show how to make this recipe.
-Find the recipe card with ingredient amounts and nutritional information at the bottom of the post.)
+This section contains step by step instructions and photos that show how to make this recipe.
+See the recipe card for full information on ingredients and quantities.

 1.)
 Get all your ingredients ready.
 Then pulse the nuts in a food processor (or blend with a stick blender in a bowl) until you are left with smaller and larger pieces.
 After that, do the same the pumpkin and sunflower seeds.